My name is Garrett Strong…

 I’ve been helping beginners & hobbyists learn to weld online for several years now.
-I’ve helped thousands of people just like you get started learning to mig weld with my beginners guide to MIG welding.
+I’ve helped thousands of people just like you get started learning to mig weld.
+If you’d like to get started, Download my FREE beginner’s guide to MIG welding.

 If you want to learn how to weld then you’re in the right spot!
 I’m going to show you everything you need to know to get started welding with very little upfront costs, even if you’re a complete beginner!